aranugra/ogg-vp9/README.md

 Then add `$OGGVP9_PREFIX/bin` to path if necessary.

-### 2.3.
-Prebuilt version
+### 2.4.
+Binary Packages

-For convenience, prebuilt version eventualy will be available on the release page, at least for Windows platform.
+Compiled packages for Win64 are available on the [release page](https://github.com/aranugra/ogg-vp9/releases).

 ## 3. Encoding & Playing OggVP9